zainafzal88/blog/_posts/2020-08-30-commenting-system-blog.md

 </p>

 ## Connection to AWS DynamoDB
 1. Navigate to you project folder.
-We will add two NuGet packages.These are essential to make a connection to DynamoDB
+We will add two NuGet packages.
+These are essential to make a connection to DynamoDB.
 ```
 dotnet add package AWSSDK.DynamoDBv2
 dotnet add package AWSSDK.Extensions.NETCore.Setup